jasone/sqlive/docs/docs.md

 ## Connections

-Virtual views can be used to maintain a query up-to-date at all times, as we have just seen, but they can also be used to get notified when changes occurs.
+Virtual views can be used to maintain a query up-to-date at all times, as we have just seen, but they can also be used to get notified when changes occured.

 For example, let's create a query that tracks all the customer with a negative balance.